What Is Kickboxing?

 The first step is to find the right space in your home to practice your movements.
 You don’t need a lot of space to set up your at-home kickboxing gym.
 FightCamp offers various equipment and a punching bag that doesn’t take up much space, is easy to assemble, and is even portable.

-We also recommend using a workout mat that is secure and non-slip as you work on your kickboxing footwork and drills, such as the one that is included in all of our at-home boxing equipment packages.
+Kickboxing tip: We recommend using a workout mat that is secure and non-slip as you work on your proper kickboxing technique such as footwork and drills.

-What Type of Equipment Do You Need To Start Kickboxing?
+What Kickboxing Equipment Do You Need to Start?

 Once you’ve dedicated an area in your home to train in, choosing the right kickboxing gear is the next step.